 As you are walking down a hallway, visualize what it will look like when you turn the corner.
 Will there be boxes in the way?
 Are there any people in the hall?
 What will they look like?
 What are they doing, wearing?
 Ask yourself a lot of questions.
 Be creative.
 Make a game out of this effort so that you have fun.
 Keep your goals light.
 Don’t take yourself too seriously.
 Don’t push too hard as to stress the naturalness of the imagination process.

 All through this exercise you should be looking for shapes and forms of light and dark.
 Contrast is very important.
 At this time they will appear to be in black and white.
 However, always strive to bring color into your visualizations.
 Images will appear blurry and smeary without sharp edges.
 You will notice some details periodically, though.
 When this starts happening regularly, you are ready for the next exercise.

 Sun Streak: “Now, 29th August 2019 I have been practicing FM technique about for two and half months.
 I do every day at least twice a day exercise of stage five.

-Yesterday when I was too stressed and wanted too hard to see the images I ruined almost all my trials.
-Today, before exercising I calmed myself down and the results were great.
+Yesterday when I was in too stressed and wanted too hardly to see the images I ruined almost all my trials.
+Today, before exercising I calmed myself down and the results became great.
 Although I don´t see exact images I can see and sense general shapes, angles, slants, relationships between different details.
 Sometimes I also see colors of details.
 Still, I have some steps to go to completely acquire this stage.